commercialhaskell/stack/doc/GUIDE.md

 cueball:~/yackage-0.8.0$ stack install cabal-install
 ```

-Then run the above `stack init` command above again and it will succeed.
+Then run the above `stack init` command again and it will succeed.

 As you can verify by viewing `stack.yaml`, three external dependencies were added
 by stack init under the `extra-deps` field.
 Of course, you could have added the